 In 1869 in George Drew and Louis Bucki of New York he built a new mill at Ellaville Florida.

-The location was ideal since they could use the Withlahochee and Suwannee River to carry the logs to the mill.
+The location was ideal since they could use the Withlahochee and Suwannee River to carry the logs to the mill and the existing railroad was nearby.

 The Rise and Fall of the Drew Mansion